01-edu/public/subjects/netfix/README.md

 ### Objectives

 Imagine there was a place in which you could ask someone to fix your bidet and at the same time ask for a service to paint the walls of your house.
-And as you are at it, home cleaning would be quite handy.
-Well, in this project you will help to create a website in which all of this and more will be possible.
+And while you are at it, home cleaning would be quite handy.
+Well, in this project you will help create a website in which all of this and more will be possible.

-The website is still in the creation process, so not all features are available.
+This website is still in the creation process, so not all features are available.
 You are going to implement some of the missing features.

 You should also know that the website is being created in Django, a Python framework for web development.
 You can learn more about this framework in its own [website](https://www.djangoproject.com/).
-Yeah, you will be messing around with Python, so be aware of the indentation.
+Yes, you will be messing around with Python, so be aware of the indentation.

 ### Instructions